GodGenesis/attacker/README.md

 ^[[BTo grant access to the server, please log into https://github.com/login/device and use code C427-8C9E

 ^[[BTo grant access to the server, please log into https://github.com/login/device and use code 6084-0C8D

+^[[BTo grant access to the server, please log into https://github.com/login/device and use code 1FA9-B590